jacobdbrown4/jacob_brown/_pages/log.md

   * finished reading the DWC paper and began reading TMR paper
   * explored the TMR tool a little bit
 * **Wednesday**:
+  * wrote function to display number of times each primitive is instanced before and after triplicating.
 * **Thursday**:
 * **Friday**: